 University of Florida

-The Nuclear Fuels and Materials Characterization Facility (NFMC) provides capabilities in microstructural characterization and mechanical properties evaluation of materials-related research, with an emphasis on nuclear.
-The facility went into use in March 2017.
-The laboratory is dedicated to supporting radiological work and and the University of Florida Teaching Reactor.
+The Nuclear Fuels and Materials Characterization Facility (NFMC) provides capabilities in microstructural characterization of materials-related research, with an emphasis on nuclear.
+The facility went into use in February 2018.
+The laboratory is dedicated to supporting radiological work.
 All instruments can be used for radioactive materials and fuels.
-FIB is equipped with EDAX EBSD/EDS detectors and an in-situ mechanical testing unit (Hysitron PI 87xR SEM PicoIndenter with 800C heating option) that is approved for radiological use.
-TEM is equipped with EDS and a variety of holders (single tilt, double tilt, tomography).
-The large mechanical scale equipment can be configured for a wide array of tests, including durability, fatigue crack growth, high-cycle fatigue, low-cycle fatigue, fracture toughness, tension, compression, and more.
-The controlled atmosphere furnace can test materials up to 1600C.
-Website
+FIB is equipped with an in-situ mechanical testing unit (Hysitron PI 87xR SEM PicoIndenter with 800C heating option) that is approved for radiological use.
+TEM is equipped with EDS, single tilt and double tilt holders.

 University of Michigan